kerem95reiz/server-client.c/README.md

 gcc client.c -o client

-always first server because it listen for request the start client
+always first run server because it listen for request the start client

 ./server from one terminal profile